 Here are other resources I use to stay on top of my tax game:

-- 1800accountant.com Blog – This website is geared toward selling you their services, but they also offer great tax articles and breakdows of legislation that affects your taxes.
+- 1800accountant.com Blog – This website is geared toward selling you their services, but they also offer great tax articles and breakdowns of legislation that affect your taxes.

 - The IRS – While we often think of the IRS as the agency that takes our hard-earned money, and it is, their website offers all the information a taxpayer needs to correctly file taxes.
 Of greatest importance is the IRS Form Library where all the forms you’ll need are free and downloadable.